 Roof leaks are a fire hazard if the water gets into your home’s electrical wiring.
 It can short circuit the wires and spark the surrounding areas.
 Plus, it can cause electrocution if touched.

 An influx of water might increase energy bills due to water build-up ruining the insulation.
-If that happens, you can expect to see a noticeable difference in your utility bill.
+You can expect to see a noticeable difference in your utility bill if that happens.